kaosfanatic/GW2AscendedCrafting/README.md

 # GW2AscendedCrafting
 Calculator for ascended crafting.

-User choses ascended Inscription (minimum functionality).
+User chooses ascended Inscription (minimum functionality).

 Program calculates cost of ingredients for every step of crafting.
 By default, stop at refined materials (Bolts, Planks, and Ingots).
 Tabulates in a list.
 Shows recipe.